 Understanding the Limitations of Medication

 Medication-assisted treatment (MAT) is a valuable resource in the continuum of care for those facing substance use disorders.
 However, it is important to recognize that medication alone cannot resolve the complexities of addiction.
 While medications can help manage withdrawal symptoms and reduce cravings, they must be viewed as one component of a broader treatment plan.
 Relying solely on medication may overlook critical psychological, social, and emotional factors that contribute to addiction.
+Terms of Use

 Who is eligible for Medication-Assisted Treatment?